Unemployment insurance funds

 Entitlement to unemployment benefits

-Under current rules, an unemployed person can receive unemployment benefits if he or she has been a member of an unemployment insurance fund for at least 1 year and has reported at least DKK 246.924 (EUR 33,198) as a fulltime insured member or DKK 164.616 (EUR 22,133) as a part-time insured member as income (2022) to the income registry in the last 3 years.
+Under current rules, an unemployed person can receive unemployment benefits if they have been a member of an unemployment insurance fund for at least 1 year and has reported at least DKK 254.328 (EUR 34.131) as a full-time insured member or DKK 169.548 (EUR 22.754) as a part-time insured member, as income (2023) to the income registry in the last three years.
 Benefits can be received for a maximum of 2 years within a period of 3 years.